IBMStreams/streamsx.cdc/CDCStreamsUserExit/CDCStreams_Readme.txt

 The configuration of the user exit is held in the CDCStreams.properties file.
 This, amongst others, defines the destination of the replicated changes (TCP/IP or named pipe) and also the column separator to be used.
-Please see the example CDCStreams.properties file for a full list of all properties.
+Please see the example conf/CDCStreams.properties file for a full list of all properties.

 When targeting a TCP/IP port, the subscription-level user exit will attempt to connect to the defined host and port.
 If a connection cannot be established within the specified number of seconds (tcpConnectionTimeoutSeconds), a message